Skip to content

 A Denver homeowner discovered a driver he had never met had been added to his Progressive auto policy.
 The driver was identified through what the insurance industry calls an Additional Driver Discovery (A.D.D.) search, which cross-references DMV records, vehicle registrations, driver licenses, and other public data sources to find drivers the carrier believes live at the policyholder's address.

-The industry framing: unidentified drivers cost carriers an estimated $10 billion annually in what is called premium leakage.
-Finding them through automated cross-reference searches is a stated industry priority.
+The industry framing is blunt.
+Unidentified drivers cost carriers an estimated $10 billion annually in what is called premium leakage, and finding them through automated cross-reference searches is a stated industry priority.

 Source: CBS News Colorado, Mystery Driver on Progressive Policy (December 2024)